WXLO: History

-The station has been running an adult contemporary format since 1979, and the call sign WXLO was chosen in January 1984 by station management in tribute to the former New York station (which is now WEPN-FM).
+The station has been running an adult contemporary format since 1979, and the call sign WXLO was chosen in January 1984 by station management in tribute to the former New York station.
 In 1991, the call sign was modified to WXLO-FM when its then-sister station WFGL (960 AM) became WXLO as part of a maintenance simulcast of the FM's programming while its owners looked to sell the AM off, which was done in 1994.
 The station was reassigned the WXLO call sign by the Federal Communications Commission on June 5, 1997.

 WXLO is often the most listened-to adult radio station in the Worcester market.
-WXLO also has a substantial audience in the Boston metro area, especially the area known as MetroWest.
+WXLO also has a substantial audience in Greater Boston, especially the area known as MetroWest.
 Outside the station's hot AC format, WXLO airs specialty programming, and the Awesome '80s Saturday Night.
 WXLO also spotlights that decade of music with an annual event called the "Awesome '80s Prom".
 WXLO also hosts an annual Acoustic Christmas event at Mechanics Hall in Worcester that has featured artists such as Train, Guster, Lee Dewyze, Daughtry, Delta Rae, Steven Page, Gavin DeGraw, Andy Grammer, and the Goo Goo Dolls.

 On-air personalities include Jen Carter and Frank Foley in the Morning, Laura St. James, Rick Brackett, Diana "Lady D." Steele, and Tim Brennan.